 “It’s been a unique, cool experience,” Davis says.
 “I don’t wear it out.
 I’m not that guy that says ‘hey, my name’s Chris Davis!’
 But sometimes when someone, especially an Auburn person—they’ll look and do a pause, and I’m like, ‘yeah, like the guy who ran the ball back.'”

-What with residing in Auburn and working so closely in conjunction with Auburn’s Athletic Department, those pauses are a little longer than ones your regular old Auburn fan Chris Davis might have to deal with.
+What with residing in Auburn and working so closely with Auburn’s Athletic Department, those pauses are a little longer than those your regular old Auburn fan Chris Davis might have to deal with.

 “Naturally, also being what I do for a living here, being introduced at different events (has been interesting),” Davis says.
 “There’s been some funny, good cracks by (Auburn IMG Network radio announcer) Rod Bramblett: ‘We have Chris Davis here to say hi to everybody.’
 I’ll stand up and walk up and he’ll say ‘there goes Davis!’ and then people are disappointed it was me and not someone else.”